 The Company moved the Bau project into feasibility phase late in the third quarter 2011, with the objective of achieving a favorable development decision targeting stage one production of at least 100,000 oz of gold per annum by 2014.
 Exploration, mining feasibility, and environmental studies are now in progress to further expand the resource base, determine the best development route and examine the issues involved in developing multiple deposits in a sequential manner.
 Key development objectives include upgrade of the resource categories for mining feasibility study.
 Key exploration objectives are to geologically, geophysically and geochemically define new targets for drilling in order of assessed priority.

 Bau General

-Geological mapping and geophysical modeling continued.
-During the third quarter, arrangements for mobilizing a 4th drilling rig were made.
-A total of 5,904 meters were drilled in 39 holes, with key results described below.
+During the fourth quarter of 2011, geological mapping and geophysical modeling continued and a 4th drilling rig was mobilized to site.
+A total of 5,854 meters were drilled in 41 holes, with key results described below